klmnden/azure-docs.tr-tr/articles/media-services/previous/media-services-dotnet-upload-files.md

 [!INCLUDE [media-services-user-voice-include](../../../includes/media-services-user-voice-include.md)]

 ## <a name="next-step"></a>Sonraki adım
-Bir varlık için Media Services karşıya yüklediğiniz, Git [medya işlemcisi alma] [ How to Get a Media Processor] makalesi.
+Yüklediğiniz bir varlık için Media Services, Git [Medya işleyicisi alma] [ How to Get a Media Processor] makalesi.

 [How to Get a Media Processor]: media-services-get-media-processor.md